 Liquid molasses is sweet syrup that is used as a food, but also as a soil amendment to feed and stimulate microorganisms.
 It is normally sprayed at 1-2 oz. per gallon of water.
 It has an approximate NPK analysis of 1-0-5, but as with most organic products, that is basically irrelevant.
 Like the dry molasses, it provides food for microorganisms and is a source of carbon, sulfur and potash.
 It is a quick source of energy for the soil life and microbes living the soil, or the compost pile, and will help chase fire ants away.
 Liquid molasses is used in sprays to help organic pest controls and as an ingredient in many organic fertilizers.
 It is also a major ingredient in Garrett Juice.

 Liquid molasses is an excellent foliar feeding material by itself and can be mixed with other organic liquids.
-It can be used for agriculture at 2-4 quarts per acre for soil application.
-For foliar application on broadleaf plants, use 1 pint per acre.
-For grasses and grains, use 1 quart per acre.
+It can be used for agriculture at 1 - 2 gallons per acre for soil application.
+For foliar application, use 2 quarts per acre.

 Blackstrap molasses is the best choice because it contains the sulfur and iron of the original material.
 Since it is hard to find, any molasses will work, but in general, the darker ones work best.
 None of the liquid molasses products last as long as the dry version.

 Q. What is the application rate for dry molasses on a lawn?
 And how should I set the spreader?
 E.S., Dallas